Guwl23/Grupp-7/README.md

 []U.S 2.2B - As a user, I want to access the menu from anywhere in the program by holding both buttons simultaneously.

-[]U.S 3.1 - As a user, I want to have a menu option and screen to view historical weather data
+[]U.S 3.1 - As a user, I want to have a menu option and screen to view historical weather data.

+[x]U.S 3.2B - As a user, I want to view historical temperature data (latest months) for a selected city and interact with the historical graph using the two buttons to 1.
+View 7 days of data 2.
+Scroll backward or forward by 1 day.

 []U.S 4.1 - As a user, I want to access a settings menu to configure weather data display options.